Hormones

 Treatment Options

 Hormone therapy (HT): The most effective treatment for vasomotor symptoms, per NAMS 2022 position statement.
 Estrogen plus progesterone (for women with a uterus) reduces hot flashes by 75-95%.
 When started within 10 years of menopause onset or before age 60, benefits outweigh risks for most women.
+If you are weighing bioidentical vs conventional formulations, see our evidence-based breakdown: bioidentical hormones vs HRT.

 Progesterone: Micronized progesterone (100-200 mg at bedtime) improves sleep, mood, and cycle regularity.
 It's often the first-line hormonal intervention in early perimenopause.